 Alliance Theological Seminary is the official, national seminary of The Christian and Missionary Alliance, centered in metropolitan New York and Puerto Rico.
-As a multicultural, evangelical seminary, ATS is committed to developing in men and women a personal knowledge of God and His work in the world in order to equip them for the ministry of the gospel of Jesus Christ and the expansion of His church.
+As a multicultural, evangelical seminary, ATS is committed to developing in men and women a personal knowledge of God and His work in the world in order to equip them for the ministry of the gospel of Jesus Christ through the power of the Holy Spirit for the expansion of His church.